Sun Prairie, Wisconsin: Cityscape

+Sun Prairie has developed a number of traditional neighborhood developments (TND).
+Often referred to as "new urbanism", these neighborhoods focus on the pedestrian and the appearance of city streets.
+While these developments have sought to address the problems and concerns associated with conventional suburban development and urban sprawl, many occupy former farmland and undeveloped rural lands.
+The city's planners addressed the criticisms that they were "attempting to recreate "pretend" neighborhoods" by noting that the aim of the TND was to borrow those design ideas and features effective in older neighborhoods and adapting them to current needs.

 Climate

 In the Köppen climate classification, Sun Prairie is in the warm summer humid continental climate zone (Dfa).
 Summers tend to be hot and humid.
 The warmest month of the year is July, with an average maximum temperature of 82.1 F and the coldest month of the year is January, with an average minimum temperature of 9.3 F. Temperature variations between night and day tend to be moderate during summer with an average difference of 21 F-change, and fairly limited during winter with an average difference of 16 F-change.

 The annual average precipitation at Sun Prairie is 32.95 in.
 Rainfall is fairly evenly distributed throughout the year, and the wettest month of the year is August with an average rainfall of 4.33 in.

 Flooding

 The city of Sun Prairie encounters occasional flooding because of the presence of hydric soils, spring melting and its proximity to the Koshkonong Creek.
 This condition is compounded by storm water runoff from development and urbanization in the upper reaches of the watershed.
 Many residents of the city believe that the problems with flooding are worsening, becoming more frequent over the last 14 years.

 A flood on April 11, 2008, caused by heavy overnight rains that outpaced the city's storm drain system and leaked into the sewer system, resulted in flooding in residential basements.
 The city suffered considerably from the June 2008 Midwest floods.